JosephBARBIERDARNAL/pypalettes/README.md

    - https://coolors.co/palettes/trending
    - https://pmassicotte.github.io/paletteer_gallery/

 These sites have been scraped with the scripts in `parsers/`.
-Data is then saved into a `.csv` format with name+palette.
+Data is then saved into a `.csv` format with name+palette+source.

 Color maps already available in `matplotlib` and `seaborn` have been added to the collection.

-Since some color maps have the same name, some specific palettes can be different from the original ones.
-The easiest way to find the original source is to use the `source()` method, and I highly suggest you to find your dream color map on the [original site](https://josephbarbierdarnal.github.io/purrpalette/).
+Since some color maps have the same name, some specific palettes can be different from the ones expected.
+If you find a mistake, please open an issue.

+The easiest way to find the original source is to use the `source()` method, and I highly suggest you to find your dream color map using the [original site](https://josephbarbierdarnal.github.io/purrpalette/).

 <br><br>